maoyuans/chronicles-of-terre/hidden/TBR/Star of Astartia.md

 - Sends invitation cards foretelling his actions.
 Uses same scent as the mouthwashes on board.
 Clue for the party.
 - Maybe the party can use the chaos to do something?

+## Higumo Damien
+- Tiefling, swordsmith, part of the Higumo clan, on a regular business trip to Selchar to visit the lowtown raiders.
+- Not particularly involved with the party unless told about their affiliation with Miyatsuki.
+Worried about the actions of Miyatsuki so will try to warn the party, but largely neutral.
+- Champion fighter, sure, does weaponsmith things.

+## Sera Shadowspark
+- Labyrinthine runaway, wanted in Miyatsuki, laying low in Selchar and doing some work for lowtown raiders.
+- Girlfailure spellslinger wizard, very similar to Kismet.
+- ...some subplot about Lady Ataraxia?

+## Franklin O'Sean
+- Part of Lucky's old crew, in charge of negotiations and interactions.
+Supposedly in jail due to Black Breath's set up, but somehow talked his way out.
+As he always do.
+- Yeah it's Frank Ocean.
+Still somewhat wanted by the authorities, but will help the party where he can by means of speech.
+Probably important if going for the identity theft route.
+- Mastermind rogue, giga charisma build???
+Dip into bard???

+## Guillaume Marquois
+- An extremely french musketeer from Maltross, and an entertainer working for the Jewellers in the bath house.
+Also the guard of said bath house and Yoru.
+- If the party ever visits the bath house Guillaume will probably have something to do...???
+- Valor bard, uses rapier and pistol.
+Speaks extremely frenchly with words I make up.

+## Gixustraut
+- Talented gunsmith, apprentice to an apprentice of Canter, the lead designer of the Vault.
+Knows of a prototype weapon to break the voidsteel shell of the Vault Guardian.
+- Hiding from the authorities due to news of him knowing the weapon.
+Currently having authorities circling his house.
+Might take the party very long to find.
+- Lowtown raiders are sheltering him from the authorities; he's not on very good terms with the Jewellers.
+- Old retired adventurer, high level battlemaster, polearm user.

+## Vinderi
+- Explosive expert of the old crew, crazy ass old man on fumes.
+Very capable of breaking through anything brute-force, knows of ((some kind of magic bomb?)).
+- Absolute crazy.
+Absolutely on fumes.
+Broken out of prison during transfer to mainland by Dredgers and hidden in a deserted island.
+Said island is one of the three islands containing a trial of the Maelstorm.
+- Artillerist artificer.
+Shit ton of bombs.

+---
 # Prologue: The Sea King's Court

 The party gathers at the court to take on the mission.
 Initially briefed by Kyokutei.
 Warns them about Lord Miyatsuki's temper.